+During state 1, the UE measures beam quality and reports it to the source BS while remaining connected to the source cell.
+In HSR communications, high-speed movement leads to a rapid decline in link quality during this stage, often resulting in issues such as handover failure, radio link failure (RLF), ping-pong effects, and throughput degradation.
+Leveraging its strong environmental awareness and learning capabilities, AI/ML presents a promising solution to mitigate these challenges by predicting the RSRP during this state.

 One approach for AI-based cell-level mobility management is to exploit the beam-level outputs of different cells.
 In particular, AI models are deployed at the network side, and each cell employs a unique AI model to predict the future RSRP of this cell.
 The shortcomings of this cell-level mobility management approach lie in the high deployment and management overhead of AI models.
-Another approach is to use an AI model to predict the future RSRP of multiple adjacent cells of the same type based on RSRP measurement information.
+Another approach which is more suitable for HSR scenarios is to use an AI model to predict the future RSRP of multiple adjacent cells or the future optimal BS index based on historical RSRP measurement information.
 In this context, \cite{vankayala2023efficient} utilized a multi-layer LSTM architecture to predict the optimal BS index as the candidate for handover.
 Moreover, \cite{shah2022multi} developed a CNN-based auto-encoder to reduce the data dimension, and then a LSTM network was used to conduct link quality prediction for each cell.
-In literature, the input into these AI models is the RSRP of beam pairs of all cells, leading to significant measurement overhead and computational complexity.